MauroCerrato/mauro-cerrato-portfolio/README.md

-✅ Built a mock API gateway demonstrating how partner APIs can map to a single SOVD shape ✅ Delivered a gap analysis between custom partner APIs and ISO/DIS 17978‑3 SOVD API ✅ Presented a strategic roadmap for group‑wide diagnostics harmonization 🔜 Creating SOVD-Lab as my contribution in alignment with Eclipse OpenSOVD (Apache 2.0) project
+✅ Built a mock API gateway demonstrating how partner APIs can map to a single SOVD shape ✅ Delivered a gap analysis between custom partner APIs and ISO/DIS 17978‑3 SOVD API ✅ Presented a strategic roadmap for group‑wide diagnostics harmonization 🔜 Creating SOVD-Lab as my contribution in alignment with the Eclipse OpenSOVD (Apache 2.0) project

 📄 [Partner API vs ISO SOVD API Comparison (VW Group Internal)]
 📊 [SOVD as a Strategic Enabler for Regulatory Compliance (VW Group Internal Presentation)]